 Waterproof & Quick-Drying

 A feature that rather goes without saying, especially if you intend to use them for river crossings.
-The newer mesh shoes, in particular, are great at drying quickly and are typically faster drying than sandals which tend to use fabric for the straps.
+The newer mesh shoe, in particular, are great at drying quickly and are typically faster drying than a sandal which tend to use fabric for the straps.

 Not necessarily the most important of features but one that could become a source of minor irritation as you struggle to get them on.